-On Shasta, the primary forage is shad, crawdad and trout.
-The trout is going to be the primary forage for big spotted bass, which Nick really likes to target for obvious reasons.
+On Shasta, the primary forage is shad, crawdad, and trout.
+The trout are going to be the primary forage for big spotted bass, which Nick likes to target for obvious reasons.
 Throwing trout patterned imitations, like swimbaits will be a great way to trick one of the big spots into eating your bait.

 Nick says, “If I had to choose just one of these bigger baits to throw, it would be the 7” tournament talon Osprey”, as that is more of his bread and butter and go to bait of choice.

-Now, although different size and styles of swim baits are going to be heavily used, there are a few other baits that should also be considered by anglers during January depending on water clarity and temps you are faced with.
-First it would be a senko, which Nick also used in prior tournaments and had a helping hand in making a top ten cut.
+Now, although different size and styles of swimbaits are going to be heavily used, there are a few other baits that should also be considered by anglers during January depending on water clarity and temps you are faced with.
+First, it would be a Senko, which Nick also used in prior tournaments and had a helping hand in making a top ten cut.
 The second bait would be a floating fly, also another great bait to use depending on water conditions.
-When conditions get really cold, it’s a little tougher to get bit on a swim bait, so a floating fly would be a great bait to use during really cold weather conditions.
-You will want to find clear water with current while fishing the fly.
-Finally, an A-rig would be a third bait to have tied on to throw during January.
+When conditions get cold, it’s a little tougher to get bit on a swimbait, so a floating fly would be a great bait to use during really cold weather conditions.
+You will want to find clear water with the current while fishing the fly.
+Finally, an A-rig would be the third bait to have tied on to throw during January.
 The A-rig is a great selection to use while running and gunning, hitting as many areas as you can.
-This bait has been known to help guys do really well if not win tournaments on Shasta as well as other bodies of water over the years.
+This bait has been known to help guys do well if not win tournaments on Shasta as well as other bodies of water over the years.